aarthikathirvel/atlan/README.md

 ## 🚀 Deployment

-The application is deployed on [Netlify/Vercel] and accessible at: [Deployment URL]
+The application is deployed on Vercel and is accessible at: https://atlan-orpin.vercel.app/

 ### Deployment Steps